 Starr Carter navigates the perilous waters between her poor, black neighborhood and her prestigious, mainly white private school.
-This all changes when she finds herself in the middle of racial activism after her best friend is shot by police officers, and she's forced to make a decision.
+This all changes when she finds herself in the middle of racial activism.
 2019

-This inspirational documentary is about a band of courageous civil-rights activists calling themselves the Freedom Riders.
-Gaining impressive access to influential figures on both sides of the issue, it chronicles a chapter of American history that stands as an astonishing testament to the accomplishment of youth.
+This inspirational documentary is about a band of courageous civil-rights activists.
+Gaining impressive access to influential figures on both sides of the issue, it chronicles a chapter of American history that stands as a testament to the accomplishment of youth.

 Harlem in the 1920s and 1930s was the scene of a passionate outburst of creativity by African-American visual artists.
-Rich archival footage, including newsreels and photographs, recalls the influential force of the exhibitions, the vibrancy of Harlem and the many significant personalities that shaped the movement, (2004)
+Rich archival footage, including newsreels and photographs, recalls the influential force of the exhibitions, the vibrancy of Harlem.

 This inspiring World War II story spotlights 450 men who fought on two fronts at once.
 Black American aviators, known as the Tuskegee Airmen, battled Axis powers in Europe and North Africa and then took on racism at home.